kevint4890/kevint4890/README.md

 # Hello, I'm Kevin Tran
 ## 🎓 About me
-I'm a Data Science student at the University of Minnesota, Twin Cities.
+I have a Bachelor's of Science in Data Science at the University of Minnesota, Twin Cities.
+Currently working as a Software Engineer.

 ## 🛠 Skills
 - 📋 Languages: